maram-mahmoudi/DigitalTwin/README.md

 ### Step 1: Install ROS

 1. Follow the [official ROS installation guide](http://wiki.ros.org/ROS/Installation) for your operating system. guide for your operating system.
-2. Ensure that you can run `roscore` and other ROS nodes from your terminal.
+2. Ensure you can run `roscore` and other ROS nodes from your terminal.

 ### Step 2: Install Unity